pghvlaans/sbotools/README.md

 ## Most Recent Changes
 #### Post-Release
   * sbofind: Do not match "No tags found" in TAGS.txt
+  * contrib: SCerovec shared a Debian-like sbotool theme
+  * Allow for SlackBuilds without specified downloads
+    * Thanks to SCerovec for the suggestion.

 #### 4.1.3 - 2025-12-26
   * Build.pm: Retrieve the name of the last package created by a SlackBuild, not the first